 An HRA staff person and a CCRI employee are both officed part-time at the site.
 Due to the changes in the HRA Cares program, tenants can choose their own participating service provider.

-As of April 1, there are 2 open units.
-One application is being processed.
+As of May 1, there is one open unit.
 Tenants are selected from the community Coordinated Entry list.
 Staff are searching for additional eligible applicants.

 Housing Choice Vouchers